rayhan999/foodies-network/README.md

 - Under the grand total, there is a "Review" button.
 Users can go to the review page by clicking on that button.
 - In the review page users can see the details of their added items and also the total price.
 - There is a Checkout button which will use for render users to payment gateway page.
+- There's also a login page.
+But authentication system isn't applied.
+If anyone wants, they can apply firebase authentication easily.

 ---